onurazbar/RayTracer/README.md

 There are seven predefined scenes currently and you can create the image of them by selecting between 1-7.
 The output image file of the scene will be created under the **bin** folder as **image.ppm**.

-If you want to create your own scene, you need to follow the steps on command line and provide the required information like light source number/color, object types/sizes/positions.
+If you want to create your own scene, you need to follow the steps on command line and provide the required information like light source number/color and object types/sizes/positions.
 After you define the scene, corresponding output image is created under **bin** just like in predefined scenes.